sseyler/molecalc/readme.rst

     env/bin/pserve development.ini --reload

-And molcalc should now be available on ``localhost:6543``, based on the settings of development.ini.
+And molecalc should now be available on ``localhost:6543``, based on the settings of development.ini.

 Dependencies